LymphaTouch Medical Device

 The therapeutic experience will feel a suction occurring at the area of the body where the device is used.
 The skin, and underlying tissue, are lifted and released during treatment.
 This slow steady pull and release of the skin and fascial layers increases the space between the layers of skin, fascia and muscle under and around the scar.
 Healthy fluids are pumped into and out of an area, improving the fluid dynamics under and around the area treated.
 The device stimulates the localised lymphatics, circulation and improves hydration in the fascial tissues.

 This small portable device has a detailed control panel where the therapist can make incremental changes to the pressure and duration of the vacuum 'lift and release' action.
 Treatment is applied using a suction cup attached to the device.
 The cups come in different sizes, so your therapist can target a small specific area, or treat a larger area.
 Another option available via the device, is a sustained suction over the scar and surrounding area.
-Using massage oil or massage balm, Emma may use a sustained gentle pressure to lift the skin and fascia, delivering smooth strokes around the area being treated, which feels similar to massage.
+Using massage oil or massage balm, we may use a sustained gentle pressure to lift the skin and fascia, delivering smooth strokes around the area being treated, which feels similar to massage.